shenwei356/LexicMap/docs/content/introduction/_index.md

 ---

-LexicMap is a nucleotide sequence pseudo-alignment tool for efficiently querying gene, plasmid, viral, or long-read sequences against up to millions of prokaryotic genomes.
+LexicMap is a nucleotide sequence alignment tool for efficiently querying gene, plasmid, viral, or long-read sequences against up to millions of prokaryotic genomes.

 **Motivation**: Alignment against a database of genomes is a fundamental operation in bioinformatics, popularised by BLAST.
 However, given the increasing rate at which genomes are sequenced, existing tools struggle to scale.
 Current tools either attempt full alignment but face challenges of high memory consumption and slow speeds, or they fall back on k-mer indexing, without information of where matches occur in the genome.

 **Results**: In LexicMap, a [modified version](https://github.com/shenwei356/lexichash) of the sequence sketching method [LexicHash](https://doi.org/10.1093/bioinformatics/btad652) is adopted to compute alignment seeds.
-A multi-level index enables fast and low-memory variable-length seed matching and pseudo-alignment on a single server at the scale of millions of genomes (see [algorithm overview](#algorithm-overview)), successfully indexing and searching both RefSeq+GenBank, and the [AllTheBacteria](https://www.biorxiv.org/content/10.1101/2024.03.08.584059v1) datasets (2.3 and 1.9 million genomes respectively).
+A multi-level index enables fast and low-memory variable-length seed matching and alignment on a single server at the scale of millions of genomes (see [algorithm overview](#algorithm-overview)), successfully indexing and searching both RefSeq+GenBank, and the [AllTheBacteria](https://www.biorxiv.org/content/10.1101/2024.03.08.584059v1) datasets (2.3 and 1.9 million genomes respectively).
 Running at this scale has previously only been achieved by [Phylign](https://github.com/karel-brinda/Phylign) (previously called mof-search).